vedph/pythia/docs/example.md

 }
 ```

-Note that this retriever is used to build the index.
+>Note that this retriever is used to _build_ the index.
 You can continue using it also once the index has been built, to retrieve the texts from their original source.
-If instead you chose to include the texts in the index itself, you can then replace this retriever with another targeting a RDBMS.
+If instead you chose to include the texts in the index itself (which is recommended to provide a self-contained database), you can then replace this retriever with another targeting a RDBMS.
 In our case, this will be `text-retriever.sql.pg` (for PostgreSQL).

 (9) **text mapper**: a map generator for XML documents (`text-mapper.xml`), based on the specified paths on the document tree.
 Here we just pick the body element as the map's root node, and its children `div` elements as children nodes, as in these documents they represent the major divisions (poems).